American Cancer Society Hope Lodge Lois McClure-Bee Tabakin Building—Burlington

 Angela says "it is a gift to work at Hope Lodge," and she credits the person she is to the people she's met and the journeys they've shared with her.
 "The families who stay here are really the ones who make it a home and fill it with hope," she says.

 Paul Thabault, Hope Lodge Evening Manager.
 Paul has an extensive background in the hospitality industry, most recently as innkeeper at an upscale, ocean-front B&B in Costa Rica.
 "I'm very happy to be here," says Paul.
 "I'm putting my innkeeper skills to use for a higher purpose."
 Paul enjoys travel, meeting new people, tasting new food and learning about local traditions, as well as mountain and road biking, and cross-country skiing.

-Amy Yavitz - Hope Lodge Associate.
-Amy is a 15-year cancer survivor, and since her treatment and recovery she has helped many friends and family members deal with their own cancer.
-This experience showed her that she has a lot to offer cancer patients, and she now takes great pleasure in working with Hope Lodge guests.
-As Hope Lodge Associate, Amy plays a role in every part of the guest visit.
+Debra Weinstein - Hope Lodge Associate.
+As Hope Lodge Associate, Debra plays a role in every part of the guest visit.
 Her work, from checking patients in to coordinating volunteer support, eases the burden on cancer patients and allows them to focus on healing.
-Amy says she continues to be impressed by the "strength, hope, and generosity" of Lodge guests.
+Debra says she continues to be impressed by the "strength, hope, and generosity" of Lodge guests.

-Our weekend managers are: Mike Egan, Kelsi Powers, Suven Cooper, Karen Sheppard, Kayla Whitemore, Dora Greven, Carol Dembeck, and Kathleen Conlin.
+Our weekend managers are: Mike Egan, Kelsi Powers, Karen Sheppard, Dora Greven, and Carol Dembeck.